 Aug 20, 2019, 12:00 PM, Posted by Aditi Vaidya

 What does it take to build community power?
-A community organizer-turned-funder shares first-hand insights, as well as a new RWJF funding opportunity to advance this learning journey.
+A community organizer-turned-funder shares first-hand insights to advance this learning journey.

 While many think of the Bay Area of California as the center of big tech and wealth, my memories of Oakland take me back to its Port truck drivers.
 Working an average of 11 hours a day, waiting in long lines at the Port of Oakland to pick up their loads, truck drivers in the Bay Area were isolated—living in the rigs they decorated with photos of their children and families.
 You can guess all of the reasons this is unhealthy—stale air, diesel fumes, no bathrooms or opportunities for physical activity, just to name a few.
 Their days consisted of sitting...alone.
 And then driving cargo to a destination...alone.